-The Intel Pentium Silver N5030 performs badly in Cinebench R23, scoring very low in the single and multi-thread tests, so it isn't ideal for any rendering or other related tasks.
+The Intel Pentium Silver N5030 performs badly in Cinebench R23, scoring very low in the single and multi-thread tests.
+It isn't ideal for any rendering or other related tasks.

-The HP Pavilion x360's Intel Pentium Silver N5030 performs awfully in Blender, taking far too long to render the simple bmw27 scene to be helpful for any practical purposes.
-We can't perform the GPU render test because Blender doesn't support the integrated GPU; however, we expect it'll take even longer to complete the same scene than the CPU.
+The Intel Pentium Silver N5030 performs awfully in Blender, taking far too long to render the simple bmw27 scene to be helpful for any practical purposes.
+Blender doesn't support the integrated GPU; however, it'll likely take longer than the CPU to complete the same scene.

-The HP Pavilion x360 has good storage performance.
+The HP Pavilion x360's storage drive performs well.
 It's fast enough to make the system boot up quickly and feel responsive, but its somewhat slow sequential write speed means it can take a while to copy large files or install a big program.
-If you want better storage drive performance to transfer large files or make the system feel more responsive, the M.2 slot supports PCIe NVMe SSDs, typically much faster than the SATA 3 SSD that the laptop comes with.
+If you want better storage drive performance to transfer large files or make the system feel more responsive, the M.2 slot supports PCIe NVMe SSDs, which are typically much faster than the SATA 3 SSD that comes with the laptop.

 The HP Pavilion x360 has mediocre battery life.
 It doesn't quite last a full eight hours of light productivity, so you likely have to plug it in at some point.
 Video playback consumes more power, but you can still comfortably get through two or three full-length movies.
 Battery life is even shorter when gaming, although it's still better than most laptops.
 Battery life varies greatly depending on usage.